-Yet the lesson to be distilled from this is plain, kratom tea can be made to suit the preference of those who make it.
+Yet the lesson to be distilled from this is plain: kratom tea can be made to suit the preferences of those who make it.
 A weak tea is frequently made to reinvigorate the weary muscles of the common laborer.
-Adjacent to that, kratom tea is also brewed to be stronger, more recreational, and meant for pleasure instead of work.
+A strong tea may be brewed for more recreational purposes, for pleasure instead of work.

 The Virtue of Patience